cmawhorter/tiptop/README.md

 tiptop
 ======

-A small library that bolts on strong(er) typing along with overloaded methods to Javascript.
+A small library that bolts on to Javascript strong(er) typing and support for overloaded methods.

 Currently, only JS primitives and user objects are supported.
 (So...
 Number, not integer or float -- but MyCustomObject will work).
 It hasn't been tested in the browser, but it _should_ work in modern browsers.